dd32/td-gh-ex/readme.txt

 that make management of banners and ads a lot easier, especially for ad-supported sites.
 The theme is ideal for use on a blog, a static website or both.
 It has an intuitively designed options panel to help customize your site.
 The theme’s development focuses on user customization and minimizing HTTP requests to help conserve server resource.
-Asteroid supports custom header images, backgrounds, menus, full-width page templates and more.
+Asteroid supports RTL Languages, custom header images, backgrounds, menus, full-width page templates and more.

-== Image Credits ==
-Credits go to www.subtlepatterns.com for the following textures which are licensed under Creative Commons Attribution-ShareAlike 3.0 Unported.
-- random_grey_variations.png
-- classy_fabric.png

-== Script Credits ==
+== Credits ==
-JSColor - A lightweight Javascript color-picker maintained by Jan Odvárko. jscolor is released under a GNU Lesser General Public License. jscolor.com
+JSColor - A lightweight Javascript color-picker maintained by Jan Odvárko.

 == CHANGELOG ==
+Version 1.1.0
+    * Added RTL Language Support.
+    * Fixed Menu for Google Chrome.
+    * New action hooks added.
+    * JSColor update.
+    * Responsive tweaks for images and videos.
+	Note:
+	  Theme users may need to reset width options.
+	  Go to Asteroid Options -> Appearance.
+	  Change "Width of Content" & "Width of Sidebar"

 Version 1.0.9
 	* CSS Fix.
 	* New Options.
 	* Merged Optional Page Widget Areas with Post Widget Areas.

 Version 1.0.8
 	* New author template.
 	* New bbPress forum template.
 	* Width options for bbPress forums and topics.
 	* Added Descriptions on Category and Tag Archives.
 	* Option for "Author info box" below posts.

 Version 1.0.7
 	* Ready for translation.
 	* CSS Tweaks to blend with bbPress.
 	* Added Comment info on Blog.
 	* Added custom filters.

 Version 1.0.6
 	* Changed some functions to work with a child-theme.
 	* Merged theme-setup.php & theme-functions.php with functions.php
 	* Minor CSS Tweaks.

 Version 1.0.5
 	* New full-width footer widget area.
 	* Changed widgets below menu from float-left to full-width.
 	* Post elements' Ids and Classes renamed.

 Version 1.0.4
 	* Added New Widget Areas.